amarhod/pdf-bibliography-action/README.md

 **This YAML file checks the new/modified files in a PR (compared to `origin/main`) when the label `essay` is assigned.
 If there are PDF files in the PR, the action will try to extract the reference lists and comment on the PR with a summary**

-## Example of generated summary for PR comment
+## Example of generated comment on PR

 ### :blue_book: :mag_right: PDF Bibliography summary
 ### File: examples/example_1.pdf (reference count: 3)